-Option 2: You can sign up for electronic funds transfer
+Option 2: You can pay online

 Instead of paying by check, you can have your plan premium automatically withdrawn from your bank account.
 You can make a one-time payment online or set up automatic monthly payments.
-To pay online or sign up for this service, go to kp.org/mypremium and register.
-Please call Member Services to learn how to start or stop automatic payments of your plan premium and other details about this option, such as when your monthly withdrawal will occur.
-Also, you can request a one-time pay by calling Member Services.
+To pay online or sign up for this service, go to kp.org/wa/mypremium and register.
+Please call

+Member Services to learn how to start or stop automatic payments of your plan premium and other details about this option, such as when your monthly withdrawal will occur.